gnimmelf/CMXpress/README.md

 1. Refactor to use adapters for dbService.
 All FS-DB stuff into respective adapter.
 Add LMDB adapter <= Set to default?
 2. Write tests (when proof-of-concept is valid) <= Include `db.blueprint` in tests, not in app...?
 3. Redo templateService, too complex
+4. Implement user registration & update
+5. Update JSON-scema to latest AJV implemented draft

-4. Secure all string-schema fields by patterns
+6. Secure all string-schema fields by patterns
-5. Swap generator to Yeoman? <= Do I even need a generator? -CLI?
+7. Swap generator to Yeoman? <= Do I even need a generator? -CLI?
-6. Publish on Npm
+8. Publish on Npm

 ## Tech